zachlp2016/little_shop/stories.md

 - an average amount of time it takes this merchant to fulfill this item If I am a visitor or regular user, I also see a link to add this item to my cart
 ```

+---

+## Shopping Cart and Checkout
+This is what this app is all about: how a user can put things in a shopping cart
+and check out, creating an order in the process.
+### Visitors and Regular Users only
+Merchants and Admin users cannot order items.
+This will cause a conflict in the
+project if an admin upgrades a user to a merchant and that user had previous orders
+of their own.
+We're not going to worry about this conflict.

 ```
 [ ] done